 On June 6th, 2018, Valve announced they will now allow anything that isn't illegal or trolling to be on Steam.

 On August 21st, 2018, Valve released an upgrade to its "Steam Play" feature for the Linux portion of its audience, in that it can theoretically let you play any Windows game ever released to the platform!
 Steam Play bundles in a fork of the Wine project, a Direct3D 10/ 11 compatibility layer called DXVK, as well as a few custom fixes from both projects to make this project work in harmony.
 Valve has called this project "Proton", and released it alongside 21 officially supported games, such as DOOM (2016) and NieR: Automata.
 They also made Proton an open-source project for good measure, so others can contribute ideas and code if need be.
-This had the benefit of letting Valve add in extra projects into Proton later on down the line, such as D9VK (converting Direct3D 9 games to Vulkan) and F-Audio (an X-audio replacement to fix games with broken support for it.).
-Valve also allowed it to run non-Steam games in Linux should you be so inclined.
+This had the benefit of letting Valve add in extra projects into Proton later on down the line, such as adding in D9VK (converting Direct3D 9 games to Vulkan, which itself was merged into the above-mentioned DXVK), F-Audio (an X-audio replacement to fix games with broken audio support for it), and VKD3D (converting Direct3D 12 games into Vulkan).
+Valve also allows it to run non-Steam games in Linux, should you be so inclined.

 On October 2018, Valve purged hundreds of what they called "game-shaped objects" or what most people know as Shovelware.